(1) "Qualifications summary" means documents required to be submitted by the bidder in order to determine responsibility and responsiveness;

 (2) Instructions governing communications, including but not limited to instructions for submitting questions and posting answers electronically;

-(3) A description of the scope of supplies and/or services to be purchased;
+(3) A description of supplies and/or services to be purchased;

 (4) Detailed specifications pertaining to the supplies and/or services to be purchased;

-(5) The contract terms and conditions including any requirement for a bond and the amount of such bond;
+(5) The contract terms and conditions including any requirement for appropriate and applicable financial assurances, such as a performance bond;

 (6) The date, time and place for delivery of the qualifications summary response;